moehrenzahn/moehrenzahn.github.io/_posts/2013-12-28-switching-to-thin.md

 slug: Changing the Octopress preview engine
 ---

 One great thing about [Octopress](http://octopress.org) is that you can always preview your site in your browser locally with the `rake preview` command.
-This is a great feature for fiddling with the design without making every change public.[^fiddle]<!--more-->
+This is a great feature for fiddling with the design without making every change public.[^fiddle]

 [^fiddle]: Something that I do much more than I would like to.